Susilo Bambang Yudhoyono: Other activities

 On 17 August 2007, Yudhoyono proposed that eight nations that were home to some 80% of the world's tropical rainforests join diplomatic ranks amid increasing concern over global warming.
 Indonesia led a summit of eight countries (on 24 September in New York) – Brazil, Cameroon, Congo, Costa Rica, Gabon, Indonesia, Malaysia and Papua New Guinea.
 On 3–15 December 2007, Indonesia hosted the 13th Conferences of the Parties (COP-13) under the United Nations Framework Convention on Climate Change (UNFCCC) in Bali.

 During the Pope Benedict XVI Islam controversy, Yudhoyono stated that the Pope's comments were "unwise and inappropriate," but also that "Indonesian Muslims should have wisdom, patience, and self-restraint to address this sensitive issue....We need them so that harmony among people is not at stake."

 Yudhoyono was one of the 100 World's Most Influential People in 2009 according to TIME Magazine.

 During an official visit to Australia on 9–11 March 2010, he was appointed an Honorary Companion of the Order of Australia (AC) and addressed Australian Parliament, the first Indonesian head of state to do so.

 Yudhoyono was made an honorary Knight Grand Cross of the Order of the Bath (GCB) by HM Queen Elizabeth II on 30 October 2012.

 Assassination plot

 Indonesian security forces claimed to have uncovered a plot to murder Yudhoyono, which was set on Indonesian Independence Day on 17 August 2010.

 Political party

 During his presidency, Yudhoyono further consolidated his position within the Democratic Party.
 In May 2005, at PD's first National Congress, Yudhoyono was elected chairman of the executive board (Ketua Dewan Pembina).
 In this position, Yudhoyono had the highest authority, superseding that of chairman.

-2014 general election

-On 27 December 2012, the daily edition of The Jakarta Post hinted at a possible collaboration in Indonesia's 2014 general election between the families of Yudhoyono and former Indonesian President Megawati and their political parties, the Democratic Party and the Indonesian Democratic Party of Struggle respectively.
-The Constitution of Indonesia limits presidents to two terms of office, making Yudhoyono ineligible to run for a third term.
+Presidential hotline and social media

+On approximately June 2005, Yudhoyono started a SMS hotline service linked to phone number 0811109949, but the service encountered a technical problem due to too many SMS messages.
+Then, Yudhoyono switches the SMS service to 9949, in which the SMS will later be directed to the main number.
+Number 9949 is a symbolic number as it was a code for Yudhoyono's birthday, 9 September 1949.
+Later on 28 June 2005, Yudhoyono sent a SMS message to the public to warn them about drugs.
+The SMS was verified and Yudhoyono's presidential spokesperson said that the president will send more SMS regarding to it later.

+Yudhoyono is the first Indonesian president to have an official social media account.
+On 13 April 2013, he sent his first tweet in Twitter through his private account @SBYudhoyono.
+This twitter account is run by his staff and himself, with posts directly written by him were tagged as *SBY* at the end of the message.
+His first tweet was as follows:

+Through this twitter account, Yudhoyono hopes to be able to hear the people's voice.
+He also states that he is ready to be sneered by other social media users.